-Alliance Chair has passed to New South Wales.
+Alliance Chair has passed to Western Australia.

 U3A Alliance Australia is the national face of the U3A movement in Australia, bringing together the State and Territory networks of U3A groups throughout the country.

 U3A (University of the Third Age) began in Australia in 1984, in Melbourne, and spread rapidly to other parts of Australia.
 U3As were established as autonomous groups, with their own administration and curriculum according to the needs and interests of each group.
 There are now about 300 U3As in Australia, with about 100,000 members.
 Over time, these groups began to appreciate the importance of networking, and to form incorporated Network organisations on a State-wide basis.
 Almost all U3A activity takes place at a local or State-wide network level.